shack/covid19/README.md

 ```
 -d DAYS, --days DAYS  show only last N days [default 20]
 -f FIT, --fit FIT     fit curve to last N days [default 5]
+-o FILE, --pdf FILE   output to pdf file [default no]
 ```

 You need `numpy` and `scipy` installed and a working internet connection to download the data.